LilkoPetkov/WeatherApp-Flask/readme.md

 # Flask Weather App

 Flask Weather App with basic frontend setup.
-The App uses Postgres and has feature for getting the weather forcast for specific city, generate data and compare it for 5 random cities from a list of 371 one.
+The App uses Postgres and has feature for getting the weather forcast for specific city next 5 days, 3 hours apart, generate data and compare it for 5 random cities from a list of 371 one.
 The user can create a separate list with cities and get a compared result of the last 10 added.

 # Table of contents